Can you grow strawberries in a vertical farm?

 Vertical farming presents a promising solution to the challenges of traditional agriculture, especially for growing strawberry starter plants.
 With its ability to provide a controlled environment for year-round production, faster growth, and increased yields, vertical farming can offer many benefits to fruit growers.

 We can look forward to a future of sustainable and efficient food production, with high-quality strawberry starter plants available to growers, regardless of weather or climate conditions.
-If you want to find out more about how an IGS Growth Tower could help your business, get in touch now.
+If you want to find out more about how an IGS Growth Tower could help your business, get in touch now or download our guide on hybrid growing methods.